-Finally, music this month is represented by two organ concerts are on the calendar: on September 8th at Santa Maria Nuova church and on September 21st at San Domenico, both at 6pm.
+Finally, music this month is represented by two organ concerts on the calendar: on September 8th at Santa Maria Nuova church and on September 21st at San Domenico, both at 6 pm.

 More to do in September: the traditional Fair in Camucia

 September is also the month when Italian kids go back to school.
-This makes me think of another important tradition for the area, which is the big fair in Camucia, “la fiera”.
+This makes me think of another important tradition for the area, which is the big fair in Camucia, “la Fiera”.
 It is a large open-air market taking place once a year, usually on the third Monday of the month – often coinciding with the first day of school.
-In the past it was the big fair where farmers got tools, kitchen supplies and baskets for harvesting season.
-The fair is a long-standing tradition for Camucia, when it started to grow as a lively town during the 1950s and 60s.
-There you can find food (porchetta, crisp and all sort of candies), home supplies, gifts, clothes, even pets!
-Go check it out if you are a fan of the Saturday’s (or Thursday’s, in Camucia) markets, this is similar but bigger and better!
+In the past, it was the big fair where farmers got tools, kitchen supplies, and baskets for harvesting season.
+The fair is a long-standing tradition for Camucia when it started to grow as a lively town during the 1950s and 60s.
+There you can find food (porchetta, crisp, and all sort of candies), home supplies, gifts, clothes, and even pets!
+Go check it out if you are a fan of the Saturday (or Thursday, in Camucia) markets, this is similar but bigger and better!

 What to do in the surroundings: Saracino in Arezzo and Prochetta festival in Monte San Savino

 In the surroundings, September 1st is the day of Saracino, the popular joust and medieval reenactment held in Arezzo.
-The Saracen Joust (in English) takes place in Arezzo main square, piazza Grande, twice a year, in June and in September.
+The Saracen Joust (in English) takes place in Arezzo’s main square, Piazza Grande, twice a year, in June and in September.
 Each neighborhood of the city has a team of two knights armed with lances on a horse.
-The knights ride the the horse and point their lances to a wooden revolving effigy representing a Saracen warrior- The warrios is called “Buratto” and holds a shield on one hand and a heavy studded ball hanging on the other hand .
+The knights ride the horse and point their lances to a wooden revolving effigy representing a Saracen warrior- The warrior is called “Buratto” and holds a shield in one hand and a heavy studded ball hanging in the other hand.
 The knights aim at marking the highest score on the shield without being hit by the ball when the Buratto turns on the other side.
-The Giostra is preceded by a costume parade, a flag-flying show and finally the competition.
+The Giostra is preceded by a costume parade, a flag-flying show, and finally the competition.
 Worth seeing at least once for its atmosphere of great competition and historical value.

 Also, the Sagra della Porchetta in Monte San Savino is worth checking.
 Porchetta is the town’s specialty and has always been a big tradition for the locals, to be tasted typically on a sandwich.
 This year the dates are from the 30th of August to the 8th of September.
 Check it out for a very “local” experience outside of Cortona!